PLANNING FOR A SAFE AND HEALTHY ACADEMIC YEAR

 DURING COVID 19

-Mercyhurst University administrators have instituted a number of guidelines and precautions to allow for our students, faculty, and staff to experience a successful Fall 2020 semester.
-This plan requires a shared commitment to health and safety, considerable changes in policies and practices, and new risk mitigation strategies embraced by every member of the Mercyhurst community.
-Our shared sense of responsibility to ourselves and one another compels us to embrace resilience and resolve in the face of these challenges.
+Mercyhurst University administrators have instituted a number of guidelines and precautions to allow for our students, faculty, and staff to experience a successful academic year.
+This plan requires a shared commitment to health and safety, adjustments to policies and practices, and new risk mitigation strategies embraced by every member of the Mercyhurst community.
+Our sense of responsibility to ourselves and one another compels us to embrace resilience and resolve in the face of these challenges.

-The safety and well-being of the Mercyhurst community remains our top priority, and this operating plan aligns with local, state, and federal health guidelines.
-This website serves as the official outline of the university plan for the Fall 2020 semester.
+The safety and well-being of the Mercyhurst community remains our top priority, and this operating plan — newly updated for Spring Semester 2021 — aligns with local, state, and federal health guidelines.
+You can access much of the newer information via the link to COVID-19 FAQs, below.
+This website serves as the official outline of the university's policies and guidance in regards to COVID-19 response.
 All elements of the university plan are subject to change based on our evolving understanding of COVID-19 and its effects.